Teach English in China

 - Age 22-35

-- Two years of work experience (in any field) after completion of Bachelor’s Degree (preferred, not required)
+- Two years of work experience (in any field) after completion of Bachelor’s Degree (no exception)

 - Ability to commit to a 15 month contract